 If you are in for an Oktoberfest in Kentucky, you are lucky.
 You are surrounded by some of the best festivals for Oktoberfest in the country.
 If you don’t head up to Cincinnati for their Oktoberfest, you are crazy.
-If you are looking for something close to home, consider one of these seven Kentucky Oktoberfests.
+If you are looking for something close to home, consider one of these Kentucky Oktoberfests already scheduled for 2017.

 Held on the second Friday and Saturday of August annually in the the historic downtown area of Maysville.
 Why so early?
 Because if they had it in September, it would compete with the huge festival in Cincinnati.
 So they kick off the season instead.
 They have a ceremonial keg tapping, live music and dancing.
 Consume German food, beer, wine and schnapps.
 Watch the parade, log sawing, tug of war and weiner dog races.
 Your kids will like the puppet show and carnival rides.